ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/events/osu-ballerina-meetup.md

 ---
-title: OSU Ballerina Meetup
+title: Columbus Ballerina Meetup
-author: OSU Ballerina Meetup
+author: Columbus Ballerina Meetup
 date: 03 October 2018
 status: Published
 abstract: Ballerina is a cloud-native programming language which makes it easy to write microservices that integrate APIs.
 Ballerina makes it easy to write cloud native applications while maintaining reliability, scalability, observability, and security. .